Seatis/my-teaching-materials/java-spring/mvc-intro/README.md

 ## Review
 The Vega MVC CRUD videos cover a more involved example.
 It's well-worked, covering much of what are core to the course: Thymeleaf, CrudRepository and Dependency Injection; and it also works in Security and Interceptor.
 As a later review, stepping through his code would reinforce much.
 But it's not a starting point.

-If you want to explore this, for gradle:-
+If you want to explore this later, for gradle:-
 SpringInitialzr:
 - gradle
 - group-id: com.therealdanvega